Rustic Skillet Apple Pie Recipe

 - You can make this pie on the grill!
 We’ve done it several times so I don’t heat up my kitchen.

 - You can make this pie in a Dutch oven or other deep-sided pans.
-I personally recommend cast-iron, however.
+I recommend cast iron, because it retains the heat allowing us to scoop up the delicious caramel under the bottom of the crust.

 - Cut apples at least 1/2-inch thick.
 They cook down and everyone wants a pie loaded with thick apples.